kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 nitty-gritty.
 -->

-Allow the HPA to scale from and to zero using `minReplicas: 0` when explicitly enabled with a flag.
+Allow the HPA to scale from and to zero using `minReplicas: 0` and a HPA status condition.

 ### User Stories (Optional)